offbyone/ideas/content/posts/2021-10-06-automating-letsencrypt-route53-using-aws-iot.md

 # Creating an IoT Thing for each machine in my lab

-First\...
+First...
 "Why would you do this, Chris?".
 Well, I took advantage of having access to a group of well informed AWS engineers at work to ask if there was a solution to my credential storage issue, and someone pointed me at a documentation on how I could [authorize direct calls to AWS services using IoT](https://docs.aws.amazon.com/iot/latest/developerguide/authorizing-direct-aws.html) and, with a bit of a hard think, I realized that yes, that would in fact solve my problem.
 What I gleaned from it was that once I could treat each machine in my lab as a "thing" in IoT, I could provide each of them with an X509.1 certificate that they could use to get credentials to act in other parts of my account.

 I've been a big fan of Terraform for infrastructure automation, so I proceeded to whip up a piece of Terraform that did this for me.
 First, I needed a device role for the IoT credential provider, that could assume roles in my account: